Friday, May 30, 2008

 I Need a Vacation!

 Now that law school is over, and I am starting to study for the bar exam, my mind is on the important things such as when can I take a vacation?
 It is not that I am just exhausted and so sick of the sofa where I spend long interminable day after long interminable day studying that I feel the need to take a break and get out of my routine.
 Well that is true.
 But I am actually a world traveler, or was one in my former life.
 One problem though is I don't have the cash right now.
-You can get small loans, however, through the website Vacation Loans.
-They can wire the money directly into your checking or savings account.
-I am trying to not borrow any more money, but since I am not paying tuition anymore, it would be easy for me to pay it back, so I will keep it in mind.
+I may have to get one of those Vacation Loans.

 I Am Officially Graduating!